top of page

 https://lomax-militaria.com/en/reenactment/us/equipment/5009/deco-us-army-tnt-1/2-pound-net-block

 GOOD NEWS!
-It was brought to my attention that I chap on F/B has been 3d printing these and other wonderful items and selling them.
+It was brought to my attention that a chap on Facebook has been 3d printing these and other wonderful items and selling them.
 I got his name and sent him a message, had a chat with him today and I have ordered some of these 1/2lb TNT blocks... the best part is that they look good and he sells them at £6 each!
 Fantastic.
 You can tell he is a re-enactor as his prices are sensible and not just out to make as much money as he can... cough "SOF".
 He is on Instagram, @falconhistory.
-There are loads of photos, but its a closed profile, so ping him a message.
-Its well worth it!
+There are loads of photos, but it's a closed profile, so ping him a message.
+It's well worth it!
 As you can see from the photos below, he also makes other items, the Cap Blaster (twisty detonator thing) looks really nice and with originals costing crazy money I can see why this is a viable thing to recreate.
 (The 60mm mortars are £18.)

 @falconhistory TNT blocks half quarter.j